muhamedyoussry/El-Zero-Web-School/README.md

 # HTML El Zero Web School

 - HTML is hypertext markup language used to build the structure of the web.
+- We can use single or double quotes for attribute values.
+- Paragraph element is a block element (block elements have margin, padding, border, content dimensions)
+- plain text is without any tags is inline elements
+- there is two types of attributes: global attributes and element attributes
+  - class, hidden is example of global attributes
+  - src, alt is exmaple of image element attributes

 ## Assignment 1